jtguggedal/thingy_web_bluetooth/README.md

 **Supported operations**

--   `get` - Gets the name of the connected device
+-   `read` - Reads the name of the connected device
--   `set` - Sets the name of the connected device.
+-   `write` - Writes the name of the connected device.
     - **Parameters**:
         - Name - String shorter than or equal to 10 characters.